RextonRZ/EqualLens-project/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## 🔍 Overview
+## 🔍 Introduction

-EqualLens is designed to streamline the recruitment process by automating candidate screening, evaluation, and interviewing.
-The platform emphasizes fairness by anonymizing candidates during initial screening phases and applies AI-powered ranking based on customizable criteria.
-The end-to-end solution covers everything from resume ingestion to final interview reviews.
+EqualLens is an AI-powered hiring platform designed to eliminate bias and discrimination in recruitment processes.
+Leveraging Google Cloud AI services and enforcing anonymity, our platform facilitates fair and objective evaluation of candidates based solely on merit.
+The system addresses employment discrimination issues prevalent in many workplaces, particularly in countries like Malaysia where racial, religious, gender, and age biases can significantly impact hiring decisions.

 ## ✨ Key Features